WeaselJones/DinoCalc/README.md

    dinosaur) and if wrong move closer to peril.
 Loser is the one that gets eaten (chomp,chomp,chomp).

-6) Add recharging circuit
+6) Make circuit low-power for longer battery life and replace the 9V battery with two NiMH AA batteries.

-7) Make circuit low-power for longer battery life
+7) Add a recharging circuit to recharge the two NiMH AA batteries from USB.